inkVerb/VIP/501/Lesson-06.md

 ### AJAX: Asynchronous JavaScript and XML

 AJAX changes only ***part*** of a webpage

+This "Asynchronous" action uses JavaScript to:
+1. Send a small XML request over HTTP/web (usually via `GET` or `POST`)
+  - It is much like submitting a web `<form>`
+    - JavaScript can create the entire XML request
+    - JavaScript can import the entire XML request from an actual `<form>` in the webpage
+2. Receive the "mini HTML webpage" that comes as a response
+3. Use JavaScript animation to update the browser with that response

+`XMLHttpRequest()` is the JavaScript method that sends this XML request over HTTP/web

 #### JavaScript: Asynchronous Animation
 - JavaScript loads as its goes, before finishing the script